Search Results for

 Edit setting

-To edit the setting, click on Edit button
+To edit the setting, click the Edit button.

 image-20230602104025319

-After that, the Edit Settings dialog will be opened with two sections: General settings, and File settings
+After that, the Edit Settings dialog opens with two sections: General settings and File settings.

 image-20230602104419465